 “There is no universal agreement by surgeons on the precise indication for metal on metal bearings,” says Steven B. Haas, MD, Chief of the Knee Service at HSS, “but most surgeons agree that younger patients are the best candidates.”

-Hip surface replacement preserves more bone in the patient than conventional hip replacement.
+Hip surfacing preserves more bone in the patient than conventional hip replacement.
 This has the potential of being a first-line treatment of painful, disabling arthritis in younger, active patients.
 If revision surgery is needed, the preservation of bone is an advantage in converting to a full hip replacement device.
-However, long-term results using current technology are not yet available.
+However, long-term results using current technology in the US are not yet available.
 Prospective outcome research on hip surface replacement is currently being performed at HSS, which will further define the role of surface replacement surgery.

 The goal of finding new means of reducing wear degradation in polyethylene has lead to some interesting developments in this material in the last two decades.

-Polyethylene components, like most medical devices, are sterilized by exposure to gamma radiation.
-Unfortunately, the radiation, while penetrating through the component, has sufficient energy to break the chains that form the molecular backbone of the polymer.
+Polyethylene components, like most medical devices, are most often sterilized by exposure to gamma radiation.
+Unfortunately, the radiation, while penetrating through the component, has enough energy to break the chains that form the molecular backbone of the polymer.
 If the radiation exposure is performed while the component is exposed to air, the broken ends can react with oxygen, causing harmful changes, including a decrease in molecular weight, a dramatic loss of ductility, and a decrease in strength.
-The combined effect may make the polyethylene markedly more susceptible to wear.
+The combined effect makes the polyethylene markedly more susceptible to wear.

 One important form of alternative bearing surface has emerged simply by removing the chance that the polyethylene can oxidize during the sterilization process.
 Device manufacturers have accomplished this task in two ways:

 Though these alterations in sterilization can eliminate degradation, they do not all have the same beneficial impact on wear.
-Techniques that eliminate irradiation altogether also eliminate the benefit of the additional cross-linking between the molecular chains in the polymer.
+Techniques that eliminate irradiation altogether also eliminate the benefit of the additional cross-linking between the molecular chains in the polymer that occurs with gamma radiation.
 Indeed, clinical results show increased rather than decreased wear in hip replacements employing polyethylene components sterilized by exposure to ethylene oxide rather than irradiation.

 This increased wear resistance has also renewed interest in larger femoral heads as a means of reducing the risk of dislocation.
-With a larger head size, sliding distance between the bearing surfaces is increased and the resulting amount of wear is high, so conventional polyethylene-on-metal bearings are typically small in diameter (32 mm or less).
-Large head sizes are now available with matching large diameter, highly cross-linked polyethylene acetabular components.
-But these components are thin - less than five millimeters in some cases - making the strength and toughness of highly cross-linked polyethylenes important considerations.
+With a larger head size, sliding distance between the bearing surfaces is increased and the resulting amount of wear is high, so conventional metal-on-polyethylene bearings were typically small in diameter (32 mm or less).
+So, the improvement in wear resistance allows surgeons to also implant hip replacements with inherently better stability.

 Fully dense ceramics, alumina and zirconia, are used in total joint replacements specifically for the purpose of providing more wear resistant bearing surfaces; they have few other mechanical advantages over metallic alloys.
 Because of their hardness, ceramics can be polished to a very smooth finish and remain relatively scratch resistant while in use as a bearing surface.

-With this in mind, most patients whose active lifestyles subject them to repetitive impact are not good candidates for ceramic bearings.
-Dr. Padgett finds that most patients in their fifties who are looking to remain actively engaged in less-rigorous sports such as golf are typically a good fit for this type of implant.
+Most patients whose active lifestyles subject them to repetitive impact are not good candidates for ceramic bearings.
+For example, patients in their fifties who are looking to remain actively engaged in less rigorous sports such as golf are typically a good fit for this type of implant.

 Alumina-on-alumina total hip replacements have been used more extensively in Europe than in the United States.